 Interactions between your drugs

-There were no interactions found in our database between ibuprofen and Tegretol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between ibuprofen and Tegretol.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Ibuprofen is in the drug class Nonsteroidal anti-inflammatory drugs.

 Ibuprofen is used to treat the following conditions: